What is presented at the Festival?

 850. (This varies from year to year.)

-If you have other questions, look at our printed or online Festival schedule for more details!
+100+.
+If you have other questions, please refer to our printed or online Festival schedule for more details!

-For over a decade we have presented what we call the Cultural Focus, a “festival within a festival” that features a Pacific Northwest community through special performances, panels, workshops, exhibitions, demonstrations, and activities.
-It’s a way for us to connect more in depth with the people that we serve and empower their artistic expressions and cultural traditions.
+For over a decade we have presented what we call the Cultural Focus that features a Pacific Northwest community through special performances, panels, workshops, exhibitions, demonstrations, and activities.
+It’s a way for us to connect more in-depth with the people that we serve and empower their artistic expressions and cultural traditions.
 There is a new Cultural Focus each year – for a complete list of past Cultural Focuses, visit here.

 Have a great idea for a Cultural Focus in the future?
 Tell us about it!
-Email firstname.lastname@example.org.
+Email us at firstname.lastname@example.org.